 Q: What are your favorite things to do outside of work?

 A: For me, it’s all about family.
-I’ve got a little one and a 14-year-old, so I spend a lot of time with them outside of work.
-I’m on the board of The Black HR Society as the Co-Director of Branding and Communications.
+I’ve got a toddler and a 14-year-old, so I spend a lot of time with them outside of work.
+I’m on the board of The Black HR Society as the VP of Branding and Communications.
 We meet weekly and host events to support fellow Black HR professionals, network locally in Phoenix, and support opportunities for career development.

 My family owns a business called New Age Vision.
 We sell a natural and organic skincare line and traditional Ghanaian waist beads.
-Our business is already two years strong!
+Our business is already three years strong!

 Q: How did you start leading the Black ERG, and what does leading the group mean to you?